gioblu/PJON/strategies/SoftwareBitBang/README.md

 PJON application example made by the user [Michael Teeuw](http://michaelteeuw.nl/post/130558526217/pjon-my-son)

 ####Known issues
-- A pull down resistor in the order of mega ohms could be necessary on the bus to reduce interference.
-See https://github.com/gioblu/PJON/wiki/Deal-with-interference.
-In late november 2016 a bug has been discovered, it was on many devices creating a slight inconsistency in the channel state during transitions, most of the times disappearing with the use of a pull-down resistor (https://github.com/gioblu/PJON/commit/120b2c72f1435519e7712adfd2c3f1eecc38557c).
-With this bugfix the channel is much more reliable and probably some margin has been obtained to higher communication speed.
+- A pull down resistor in the order of mega ohms could be necessary on the bus to reduce interference, see [deal with interference](https://github.com/gioblu/PJON/wiki/Deal-with-interference).
+In late november 2016 a bug has been discovered, it was on many devices creating a slight inconsistency in the channel state during transitions, most of the times disappearing with the use of a pull-down resistor ([120b2c](https://github.com/gioblu/PJON/commit/120b2c72f1435519e7712adfd2c3f1eecc38557c)).
+With this bugfix the channel is much more reliable.
 - Consider that this is not an interrupt driven system and so all the time passed in delay or executing something a certain amount of packets could be potentially lost not received, the packet manager of PJON will do its job scheduling the packet